Chittenden, Vermont

 Chittenden (/ˈtʃɪtəndən/) is a town in Rutland County, Vermont, United States.
 The population was 1,237 at the 2020 census.

 History

-By area the largest town in the state, Chittenden was named after Thomas Chittenden, one of the Green Mountain Boys and governor of both the independent Vermont Republic, and later, the state of Vermont.
+Chittenden was named after Thomas Chittenden, one of the Green Mountain Boys and governor of both the independent Vermont Republic, and later, the state of Vermont.
 Chittenden and his son Noah were among the town's principal land grantees, although the governor may have never visited the area.

-The Chittenden Reservoir is a popular regional swimming and boating area.

 Geography

 According to the United States Census Bureau, the town has a total area of 74.2 square miles (192.2 km^{2}), of which 73.0 square miles (189.1 km^{2}) is land and 1.2 square miles (3.1 km^{2} or 1.62%) is water.
 It is the largest town by area in Vermont, slightly larger than Stowe in Lamoille County.

 The town is split in two by a ridge of the Green Mountains, and only the western half of the town is settled.
 The village of Chittenden is in the southwest corner of the town.
 Much of the town remains unbroken forest.